 Just Write Better – Improve your writing, make it more effective and get your message across in a memorable way.

-Simon offers group and individual training in the Three Minute Thesis competition.
+Simon offers group and individual training in the Three Minute Thesis and Visualise Your Thesis competitions.

 Please contact Simon to discuss your training needs.